Let’s Build Something

 Step 1: Sign Up for SharePoint

-The first step in creating a website with SharePoint is to sign up for an account.
+To know how to develop a sharepoint site the first step is to sign up for an account.
 If you are part of an organisation, you might already have access to SharePoint through your Microsoft 365 subscription.
 If not, you can sign up for a free trial of Microsoft 365, which includes SharePoint Online.

 Step 2: Access the SharePoint Admin Center